honzascholtz/Qubespec/docs/index.rst

 QubeSpec is a simple but powerful python package to fit optical astronomical spectra and more importantly analysing IFS cube from JWST/NIRSpec, JWST/MIRI, VLT/KMOS and VLT/SINFONI.
 The code has built models for fitting Halpha, [OIII], Hbeta, [SII] and [NII] of galaxies, galaxies with outflows, Type-1 AGN and Quasars.

-Authors: Jan Scholtz, Francesco D'Eugenio and Ignas Ignas Juodžbalis
+Authors: Jan Scholtz, Francesco D'Eugenio and Ignas Juodžbalis

 What can QubeSpec do?
 ---------------------

-#.. image:: images/sfh_from_spec.png

 Fit IFS cubes with different models.